 Durability is considered to be a highlight of the New Balance 910 v2.
 The outsole is by far one of the most durable parts of this shoe.
-The deep lugs on the outsole are meant to come in contact with some rigorous terrain, therefore it needs to be tough so that it doesn't wear down easy.
+The deep lugs on the outsole are meant to come in contact with some rigorous terrain, therefore it needs to be tough so that it doesn't wear down easily.
 The synthetic mesh upper is also stitched thoroughly so that it won't break easily even if coming in contact with rocks or other sharp objects.

 present in a trail shoe is crucial, especially when running on tough terrains.
 One of the most evident forms of protection in the New Balance 910 v2 is the rock plate in between the outsole and the midsole.
 This is meant to protect the underfoot from any discomfort that could potentially arise when running on unstable surfaces and sharp grounds.
 There is also the Toe Protect in the upper, which is a rubber material located in the toe box.
 The Toe Protect is applied to the New Balance 910 v2 in order to prevent the toes from getting stubbed or severely injured.
 Another part of the 910 v2 that protects the inside of the shoe is the gusseted tongue.

 This shoe will provide you with the energy needed to take the next step in full stride.
 The Revlite material in the midsole gives the 910 v2 a solid sense of softness every time the runner’s foot hits the ground.
-Once the Revlite compacts from pressure, it becomes firm for a energized take off.
+Once the Revlite compacts from pressure, it becomes firm for an energized take off.
 This will be useful when runners are in poor terrains that require that extra boost.

 The New Balance 910 v2 is for neutral runners.
 In other words, it will work best for those who don’t need any additional arch support.
 The heel is supported by sturdy overlays, and while they do add more weight to the shoe, wearers are beyond pleased with the generous support.
 The sockliner on the inside of the shoe also supports the midfoot.

 This shoe is clearly a trail shoe.
-It thrives in environments that contain woods, mountainous rocks, off road, and other unstable grounds.
+It thrives in environments that contain woods, mountainous rocks, offroad, and other unstable grounds.

 With the way the outsole was made, it is clear that the 910 v2 is meant to take out the worst of weather conditions.
 This shoe was built to handle the toughest terrains, whether it is technical trails or intense trails that contain a surplus of hard rocks.
 The New Balance 910 v2 wasn’t made for the smoother surfaces.
 The lugs on the outsole are way too strong to come in contact with calmer surfaces such as light gravel or groomed trails.
 The lugs might be slightly short for loose surfaces, but the New Balance 910 v2 still provides a good sense of grip regardless.

 The original price for the 910 v2 was well over $120, although it has decreased substantially since the v3 was released.
 Now that the 910 v2 isn’t the newest shoe available, it could be found for roughly over $60.
-The durable technology used in this shoe make it hard to argue that the shoe isn’t worth more than $100, but now that there is a new model out in the market, buyers can get a high quality trail shoe for a cheap price.
+The durable technology used in this shoe make it hard to argue that the shoe isn’t worth more than $100, but now that there is a new model out in the market, buyers can get a high-quality trail shoe for a cheap price.
 Based off of the exceptional comfort and protection it has for a trail shoe, this is a good deal, especially if you’re someone who doesn’t really care for the latest gear.